 The firewalls are benchmarked depending on the following factors:

-Anti-spoofing filter (blocking specific IP addresses), deny or allow traffic, log traffic for analysis, intrusion detection, latest attack signatures, downloaded content digital signature are verified before download, email, and links in emails, verifying the URLs and filtering them appropriately, accurate authorizations, etc.
+Anti-spoofing filter (blocking specific IP addresses), deny or allow traffic, log traffic for analysis, intrusion detection, latest attack signatures, downloaded content digital signature are verified before download, email, and links in emails, verifying the URLs and filtering them appropriately, accurate authorizations are, etc.

 The performance of any deliverable can be standardized using Benchmark testing.
 The performance quality of the software or hardware system i.e. SUT (System Under Test) can be compared to the benchmarked deliverables (hardware or software) and improvements or changes can be done accordingly.